MikiP98/HumilityAFM/README.md

 ## Building instructions:

 1. Download the source code from [GitHub](https://github.com/MikiP98/HumilityAFM)
+2. Download the `advzip` utility, you can find it [here](https://www.advancemame.it/download) under `AdvanceCOMP` package and move the `advzip.exe` executable to the main project folder
-2. Download the dependent mods for datagen and put them under `./build/datagen/mods/`
+3. Download the dependent mods for datagen and put them under `./build/datagen/mods/`
    - [**Better End**](https://modrinth.com/mod/betterend)
    - [**Better Nether**](https://modrinth.com/mod/betternether)
    - [**Biomes o' Plenty**](https://modrinth.com/mod/biomes-o-plenty)
    - *Dependencies of the above mods*
+4. Run the `pbr_redistributor.py` scripts using the command `python pbr_redistributor.py`
-3. Run command `./gradlew runDatagen` or `gradlew runDatagen` in the terminal
+5. Run command `./gradlew runDatagen` or `gradlew runDatagen` in the terminal
     - When the command fails, enable `datagenMode` in the config file under `./build/datagen/config/humility-afm.json`
-4. Move the content *(the inside of the folder)* of `src/main/generated/data/humility-afm/recipie(s)/datapack` to `src/main/resources/resourcepacks/alternate_wooden_mosaics_recipes/data/humility-afm/recipie(s)/`
+6. Move the content *(the inside of the folder)* of `src/main/generated/data/humility-afm/recipie(s)/datapack` to `src/main/resources/resourcepacks/alternate_wooden_mosaics_recipes/data/humility-afm/recipie(s)/`
-5. Move the content *(the inside of the folder)* of `src/main/generated/data/humility-afm/advancement(s)/recipes/misc/datapack` to `src/main/resources/resourcepacks/alternate_wooden_mosaics_recipes/data/humility-afm/advancement(s)/recipes/misc/`
+7. Move the content *(the inside of the folder)* of `src/main/generated/data/humility-afm/advancement(s)/recipes/misc/datapack` to `src/main/resources/resourcepacks/alternate_wooden_mosaics_recipes/data/humility-afm/advancement(s)/recipes/misc/`
-6. Download the `advzip` utility, you can find it [here](https://www.advancemame.it/download) under `AdvanceCOMP` package and move the `advzip.exe` executable to the main project folder
-7. Run command `./gradlew build` or `gradlew build` in the terminal
+8. Run command `./gradlew build` or `gradlew build` in the terminal
-8. The compiled mod jar should be located in `./build/libs/` folder
+9. The compiled mod jar should be located in `./build/libs/` folder

 [//]: # (TODO: Create a script to automate the above steps, or at least step 4)